 During 2009 and 2008, we entered into interest rate swaps in connection with certain U.S. Dollar Notes.
 Refer to disclosures contained in Note 6 within Notes to Consolidated Financial Statements.
-The total notional amount of our interest rate swaps was \$1,900 million and \$750 million, as of January 2, 2010 and January 3, 2009, respectively.
-Assuming average variable rate debt levels during the year, a one percentage point increase in interest rates would have increased interest expense by approximately \$22 million in 2009 and \$21 million in 2008.
+The total notional amount of interest rate swaps at year-end 2010 was \$1,900 million, representing a settlement receivable of \$74 million.
+The total notional amount of interest rate swaps at year-end 2009 was \$1,900 million, representing a settlement receivable of \$43 million.
+Assuming average variable rate debt levels during the year, a one percentage point increase in interest rates would have increased interest expense by approximately \$21 million at year-end 2010 and \$22 million at year-end 2009.